DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Dad jokes are here!
 Learn more about APIs and get some new dad joke material at the same time.
 * Day 92 - What's the Weather?
 	* How's the weather 🌡 in your neck of the woods?
 In today's challenge, build your own weather app!
+* Day 93 - What's Your Top Ten?
+	* With help from Spotify 🎵, learn how to create a website that magically displays the top 10 songs for any given year.
+It's a doozy, but you got this!